buda-base/volume-manifest-builder/service/README.md

 1. Run `sudo systemctl enable <path to>manifest.service.` This should create a link in `/etc/systemd/system/<Install target you picked above>.d/` folder.

 This configures the system to launch the  /usr/local/bin/manifest-shell.sh on boot.
 You can control and monitor the service using strandard `systemctl` commands.
+## Maintenance
+To update the Volume Manifest Builder itself, see the installation instructions in the pyPI project Each instance generates a log file, which are stored in `/var/log/VolumeManifestTool.` make this directory on the target if it does not exist.